 An introduction to OpenShift 4

-If you’re used to OpenShift 3.11, then you’ll immediately notice a visual refresh of the user interface.
-It is designed to be cleaner, and more organized – more focus, less noise.
-Red Hat even open sources their design process, which I find inspiring.
-You can read more about the design intentions of the dashboards, and even plug into the the ongoing design process for OpenShift.
+OpenShift 4 came with a visual refresh of the user interface that’s cleaner and more organized — more focus, less noise.
+Red Hat open sources their design process, which I find inspiring.
+You can read more about the design intentions of the dashboards and even plug into the the ongoing design process for OpenShift.

 Service meshes can instill a consistent development approach, and infuse inter-service communication with security and other features.
 I noticed that it is a choice approach for solving problems of scale and problems of order in big applications, and across large companies, described in KubeCon North America presentations last year.

 OpenShift 4 adopted Istio, the emerging service mesh of choice for Kubernetes-based systems, building its own service mesh on that technology.
 In addition, the latest version of Istio offers helpful security features, which will be explored further in a new code pattern.

 Check out the Microservices with the OpenShift Service Mesh code pattern to see the steps needed to deploy OpenShift Service Mesh (based on Istio) for our Example Bank app.

 Serverless computing is increasing in developer appeal because it can offer reliability and scale of cloud computing.
 Code is typically written as small executable functions, an approach that sometimes requires a bit of lateral thinking to achieve a significant outcome.
 Serverless development is enabled on OpenShift 4 through the adoption of the open source Knative project.